cyberwani/many-tips-together/readme.txt

 === Many Tips Together ===
 Tags: customize admin, web tips, maintenance mode, profile, login, logout Requires at least: 3.1
-Tested up to: 3.2.1
+Tested up to: 3.4-beta2
-Stable tag: 0.9.8
+Stable tag: 1.0
 Contributors: brasofilo

-This plugin compiles many administrative customization tips in one simple interface.
+Do you like to adjust and style the backend as much as the frontend?
+So, we are together!

 == Description ==
-There are lots of little administrative customization tips that are spread in many web tutorials, and some of them (not most, neither all) are included in other plugins.

-All the hooks are simple and could be inserted in the theme's functions.php, but if you're always swapping themes or managing lot's of sites, well, this is what a plugin is for...
+This plugin is a compilation of lots of tips for enhancing, styling and reducing WordPress backend.
+Some are present in some plugins, some are not.
+Usually we put them in our functions.php, but if you handle many WordPress installations then better plugged then themed.

+The interface, although loaded, is pretty straigh forward: choose the section and select your customizations.
+The tips came from a variety of sources and are documented, whenever due, in the help sections.

+> Upgrading to version 1.0 - *Unfortunately your previous settings will be lost, please take note of them before updating the plugin.
+This won't happen again, sorry for the inconvenience*.

 = Features =
-* Customize Login Page
+* Customize Login Screen
-* Maintenance Mode with custom html/css/title/description
+* Admin Bar - remove and add items
-* Modify and hide Profile information
+* Dashboard - remove and add widgets
-* Redirect on Logout
-* Block update notices (WP/Plugins)
-* Block WP 'phone home'
-* Set Revisions number
-* Set Autosave interval
-* Disable Admin Bar globally
+* Admin Menus - remove menu items
-* Disable SmartQuotes, CapitalP, AutoP, SelfPing, WP Version
+* Posts - rename the word "Posts" in (almost) all WordPress interface
+* Posts and Pages listings - customize rows and columns
+* Widgets - remove default widgets
+* Customize User Profile page
+* Maintenance Mode - with minimum Role allowed and possibility to block only the backend
+* some other goodies in Post/Page editing, Media Library, Site E-mail, WordPress behavior, Header and Footer, 3 handy Shortcodes

+= Screencast =
+[youtube htpp]

 = Localizations =
 Portuguese, Spanish